 A Free Consultation

-Property visitors may risk severe injuries when a business owner and/or operator neglects to protect visitors from hazardous conditions.
+Property visitors may risk severe injuries when business owners or operators neglect to protect visitors from hazardous conditions.
 In many cases, the accidents and injuries that result from property owner negligence are entirely preventable.

-If poor conditions on someone else’s property in Washington, DC, harmed you or a loved one, you may be able to collect compensation for your medical bills and other damages through a premises liability claim.
+If you or a loved one were harmed by hazardous conditions on someone else’s property in Washington, DC, you may be able to collect compensation for your medical bills and other damages under premises liability law.

-Filing a successful premises liability lawsuit against a business, recreational facility, or hotel can be challenging.
+It can be challenging to file a successful premises liability lawsuit against a business, recreational facility, or hotel.
 The property owner may possess valuable evidence, like video surveillance recordings, or have fixed the dangerous condition soon after the incident.

 An experienced Washington, DC premises liability attorney from Regan Zambri Long PLLC can investigate your accident and take steps to preserve valuable evidence.
-We have experience with premises liability cases in Washington, DC, Maryland, and Virginia.
+We have experience with premises liability cases throughout the DC area.
 We have also obtained multi-million dollar settlements for clients who were seriously injured at nightclubs, ski areas, snow tubing parks, hotels, and office buildings.

-To put it simply, premises liability holds a property owner and/or operator responsible for any damages resulting from an injury on that person or entity’s property.
-In order to prove a premises liability case, the injured party will need to prove the following:
+Simply put, premises liability holds a property owner and/or operator responsible for any damages resulting from an injury on that person or entity’s property.
+To prove a Washington, DC, premises liability case, the injured party will need to prove the following:

 For example, a customer is shopping at a grocery store when they slipped on a puddle of water that leaked from a broken freezer case.
 The customer fell, breaking their hip and leg.
 No warning signs mentioned the broken case; the store’s employees knew the situation.
 The customer may have a premises liability claim since the store did not create a safe environment for all property visitors.